Prerequisite/Corequisite Key

 Independent Study

-Pre-requisite: P (RQ) PSYCH-101 and consent of instructor
+PSYCH-101 with a C or higher and consent of instructor

 Independent Study is a student-initiated independent program of study or research experience.